-The Rockwall is a 33.6 mile point-to-point trail located near East Kootenay, BC and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until September.
+The Rockwall is a 24 mile lightly trafficked point-to-point trail located near East Kootenay, British Columbia, Canada that features a lake and is rated as difficult.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from June until September.

 Great hike!
 Views of the Rockwall are fantastic.
 We went from Helmet falls to Tumbling Creek to Floe Lake and then out.
 The hike to Helmet was along a creek for much of it and the park crews have been out and cleared all but a few dead fall out of the way.
 The suspension bridge has been repaired and made the river crossing a non-issue.
 The alpine pass from Helmet to Tumbling is awesome in early August with alpine flowers in full bloom, some of the reddest paint brushes! and ones with pink highlights.
 We did not take the short walk to Wolverine pass and we regret it a bit.
 Part of the walk down to Numa is a bit like a jungle but the switchbacks up out of Numa were very nice ( if that is possible). and not to steep and often a 10-30m flat section after a climb.
 Great view of Floe lake from the pass.
 Parks Canada has done an awesome job of trail maintenance, food lockers at each campsite and running water close by all camps.
 I would recommend the hike to anyone that loves fresh air and the mountains.